Home » Course » Breakfast + Brunch » Pancakes » Savory Chickpea Pancake – Flatbread (GF)

 top down view of veggie filled chickpea pancake batter added to a hot skillet.

-• Pour 1/2 of the mixture onto preheated skillet or griddle (I recommend using a griddle for ease).
+• Pour 1/2 of the mixture onto a preheated skillet or griddle (I recommend using a griddle for ease).

 top down view of veggie filled savory chickpea pancake in a skillet ready to be flipped.

-• Cook for 5 minutes, flip and cook another 5 – 7 minutes, making sure the batter cooks throughout.
+• Cook for 5 minutes, flip, and cook another 5 – 7 minutes, making sure the batter cooks throughout.

 And now your chickpea pancake is ready to enjoy!